 - Turnip greens

 ❌ Avoid feeding these food to your bearded dragon:

 - Lettuce or any greens that have “lettuce” on their name – these are mostly water and will not be a nutritious part of your bearded dragon’s regular diet.
 Feed them more substantial greens like kale or collard greens.

 - Spinach should be avoided since calcium binds to oxalates found in high content in spinach.
-Calcium is not readily absorbed by bearded dragons so feeding them spinach will lessen the available calcium for the to absorb.
+Calcium is not readily absorbed by bearded dragons so feeding them spinach will lessen the available calcium for them to absorb.
 Bearded dragons need special UVB light to help them synthesize Vitamin D3 which in turn helps them absorb calcium from their diet.